elsaburren/easy-neuralnetwork/README.md

 At the moment, there are two .py files.

 myNN.py: contains the classes.
-You may run this file myNNApp.py: a sketch for how to load and use the myNN.py classes
+You may run this file.

+myNNApp.py: a sketch for how to load and use the myNN.py classes.

 I wrote both files for Python 3.7.